FIND YOUR TITLE IX COORDINATOR

 • Gender differences in math and science start small and grow as students reach secondary school, where boys outperform girls on standardized tests.

-• Fewer females than males receive valuable awards, such as the National Merit Scholarship, because test scores are still used as qualifying criteria.
+• Fewer females than males receive valuable awards, such as the National Merit Scholarship, because test scores are still used as the sole qualifying criteria.

 The need for Title IX protections increases daily with new state and federal mandates imposing high-stakes, gateway tests on our children, beginning as early as 4th grade.